botpress/readme/docs/WEBCHAT/wix.md

 ## Testing the Integration

 1. Publish your Wix website and navigate to your live Wix website.
-2. You should see the Botpress Web Chat widget on the bottom right corner of your website.
+2. You should see the Botpress Web Chat widget in the bottom right corner of your website.

 ## Embedding the Botpress Web Chat in a HTML div